 The Elegance of Dulling

 The trick to dulling the brightness of a colour lies in mixing a dash of its complementary colour.
-For example, if you want to make purple look less vibrant, and more natural, add a touch of yellow.
-And if you want it so dull that it turns brown, mix equal parts yellow and purple! (blue + red + yellow = a lovely rich brown)
+For example, if you want to make purple look less vibrant and more natural, add a touch of yellow.

 This is why when mixing red and blue paint it sometimes produces brown.
 If the red paint you are using is a warm red that contains any yellow in it (think of fire engine red!) the result will be a shade of brown.
 Because mixing pure red and pure blue makes purple, then adding yellow will tone it down.
 Cool aye?